skip to main content

 In the U.S., Cargill supports the National Dairy Farmers Assuring Responsible Management program, which is a set of guidelines for dairy farmers.

 Cargill supports the Dairy Farmers of Canada and their ProAction Initiative.
-Also, in Canada, Cargill conducts CowSignals training programs for dairy farmers to help them analyze environmental and health factors that affect their cows’ comfort, milk production and longevity.
-This year, we expanded our involvement from Canada to the U.S., as well.
+Also, in Canada and the U.S., Cargill conducts CowSignals training programs for dairy farmers to help them analyze environmental and health factors that affect their cows’ comfort, milk production and longevity.
 To date, we have trained more than 30 master trainers and advisors for the program.
 With their help, groups of local farmers have participated in more than 300 sessions on topics ranging from stall spacing and animal bedding to hoof trimming and nutrition.

 More than 80% of the dairy cattle Cargill processes in North America are not subjected to tail docking.
 Cargill forecasts that this percentage will increase as applicable federal, state and provincial regulations, which are aligned with industry groups, move toward ending tail docking.